dev02chandan/Yolo8-Object-Detection-and-Counting/README.md

-# Video Processing and Object Counting
+# Video Processing and Object Counting with Streamlit frontend

 This project includes scripts for processing videos and counting objects using the YOLO8v models.